How to Stay in Legal F-1 Visa Status

 Attend the school you are authorized to attend on your I-20.

-Continue to carry a full course of study.
-A full course of study is to complete 12 units per semester, fall and spring.
+Continue to carry a full course of study, 12 units per semester, fall and spring.

 Leave the U.S. by the anticipated completion date on your I-20, or, prior to that date, apply for a program extension.